How That Massive Container Ship Stuck in the Suez Canal Is Already Costing the World Billions of Dollars

 But it’s difficult to put a more precise figure on it because of the vast range of goods transported by sea.
 On a shipment of waste paper, for example, delays are inconsequential; for high-end electronics timed to arrive for a launch, they’re crippling.

 The variability hasn’t stopped academics from trying to come up with a metric.
 In a 2012 working paper for the National Bureau of Economic Research, economists David Hummels and Georg Schaur estimated that each day of shipping delay incurred a cost of between 0.6% to 2.3% of the value of the goods on board a given ship.
-As hundreds of ships line up waiting for the Ever Giving‘s removal, the costs will spiral quickly.
+As hundreds of ships line up waiting for the Ever Given‘s removal, the costs will spiral quickly.

 How will this impact global trade?